What AI for Small Business Means in 2026

 These are the patterns we see deliver ROI fastest when implemented with clear success criteria and a human review path for edge cases.

 - Customer-facing voice and chat: Answer FAQs, book appointments, capture lead details, and escalate to humans with a full transcript.
-Pairs well with an AI receptionist build guide if phones are your bottleneck.
+See our AI voice agents for small business service, or the AI receptionist build guide if you want to DIY.

 - Sales and marketing assist: Summarize discovery calls, generate first drafts from your positioning doc, and keep tone consistent, always with human approval before anything goes external.